amateurfoundation/DXCC/README.md

 # DXCC
-DXCC lists and resources for dxpeditions
+This is the repo for [dxcc.amateurfoundation.org](http://dxcc.amateurfoundation.org/)